Murtadha al-Qazwini: Early life and education

 In his religious education, he studied his intermediate stages under Sheikh Jafar al-Rashti, Sheikh Muhammad al-Khatib and his third cousin, once removed Sayyid Muhammad-Hassan Agha-Mir al-Qazwini.

 As for the advanced stages, he studied them under Mirza Mahdi al-Shirazi, Sheikh Yusuf al-Khurasani and Sayyid Muhammad-Hadi al-Milani.

 In 1942, he studied oratory under the supervision of his maternal uncle, Sayyid Muhammad-Salih al-Qazwini, who was a renowned cleric and orator.
 His uncle authored al-Mawidha al-Hasina (The Good Instruction), a critique of Ali al-Wardi's Wuadh al-Salatin (The Sultans Preachers').

 By the 1950s, he was giving sermons in the Husayn shrine.
 Consequently, he began to travel to other countries in the Persian Gulf region, to deliver religious speeches.

-He was really interested to study in the Al-Azhar University, and so he travelled to Cairo to and enrolled into the university.
+Al-Qazwini was really interested to study in the Al-Azhar University, and so he travelled to Cairo to and enrolled into the university.
 However, upon looking into the syllabus, he realised that the studies were not as advanced as he imagined them to be, and that he felt the level in Karbala was of much higher calibre, which led him to abandon his studies in Al-Azhar, and return to Karbala.

 In 1953, he was granted ijaza's from Sayyid Abd al-Husayn Sharaf al-Din, Sheikh Agha Bozorg al-Tehrani and al-Milani.
 The following year, the Imam Sadiq primary school was established, and al-Qazwini was made headmaster.
 He then resigned a few years later and went on to get married, go to the Hajj and visit many other countries.